+It is assumed that insurance cover is obtainable on normal terms.
 The guidance figure is the estimate of costs for reinstating the subjects as at the date of inspection based on information provided by the Building Cost Information Service (BCIS).
-Building costs are currently increasing significantly above inflation due to increased demand and supply issues as a result of Brexit and the pandemic.
 It is recommended that this figure is kept under regular review to ensure that you have adequate insurance cover.
-We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than £185,000 (ONE HUNDRED AND EIGHTY FIVE THOUSAND POUNDS STERLING).
+We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than £300,000 (THREE HUNDRED THOUSAND POUNDS STERLING)